LiquidMuti/bike-demand-forecasting/README.md

 In this project I evaluated time-series forecasting approaches for daily bike rental demand using Python.
 The goal was to try and improve predictive accuracy over simple models using statistical models.

-All of the models were evalueated using walk-forward validation with one step ahead forecasts, meaning each prediction only used information which would've been available at the time.
+All of the models were evaluated using walk-forward validation with one step ahead forecasts, meaning each prediction only used information which would've been available at the time.

 ## Dataset